 Trump says Xi assured him China won’t take action on Taiwan

-US president claims Chinese leader has ‘openly said’ Beijing would never act on Taiwan while Trump’s in the White House ‘because they know the consequences’.
+US president claims Chinese leader ‘openly said’ Beijing would not act on Taiwan while Trump is in the White House ‘because they know the consequences’.

 United States President Donald Trump has said that his Chinese counterpart Xi Jinping has assured him that Beijing will not attempt to unify Taiwan with mainland China while the Republican leader is in office.